HyperspaceApp/Hyperspace/doc/api/Explorer.md

 #### /explorer/ws [GET]

 Subscribe to the blocks websocket.
-The websocket notify subscribers when a new block is found in the blockchain.
+The websocket notifies subscribers when a new block is found in the blockchain.

 #### /explorer/tx/ws [GET]

 Subscribe to the transactions websocket.
-The websocket notify subscribers about new transactions in the blockchain.
+The websocket notifies subscribers about new transactions in the blockchain.